 Why Model Time Series Data?

-- Detect trends: Identify patterns and long-term shifts.
+- Detect trends: Identify long-term patterns, cycles, and seasonality.

 import pandas as pd